luetkemj/forcecrusher/ROADMAP.md

 - [ ] Game cheats/debugging menu to toggle various modes
 - [ ] save to indexDB (local storage collapses after 6 levels)
 - [ ] inventory select armor/weapons so they can be removed

+## Crafting notes
+Can only craft at a workbench, workbenches are rare enough that you have to be careful what you save - you can't save it all for new gear or potions.

 ## Inventory notes